FREE SHIPPING on orders of $85 or more

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Havelock occurred in many references, and spelling variations of the name found included Havelock, Havlock, Havilock, Havelocke, Havilok and many more.

 This web page shows only a small excerpt of our Havelock research.
-Another 221 words (16 lines of text) covering the years 1327, 1369 and 1858 are included under the topic Early Havelock History in all our PDF Extended History products.
+Another 221 words (16 lines of text) covering the years 1327, 1369 and 1858 are included under the topic Early Havelock History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Havelock Notables in all our PDF Extended History products.
+More information is included under the topic Early Havelock Notables in all our PDF Extended History products and printed products wherever possible.

 The Havelock Family Crest was acquired from the Houseofnames.com archives.
 The Havelock Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.